Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What property type will give the best return in Mexico City over 5 years as of 2026?

-As of early 2026, well-located apartments (departamentos) in "edge-of-prime" Mexico City colonias are expected to deliver the best total return over the next 5 years, combining meaningful capital appreciation with consistently strong rental demand.
+As of 2026, small and mid-sized apartments are expected to give the best total return in Mexico City over the next 5 years.

 How will new infrastructure projects affect property prices in Mexico City over 5 years?